devsecopsmaturitymodel/metricCA/docs/ADR/yaml.md

 In this structure, the Product Owner will need guidance on how to add new YAMLs to the team-based folder or new files need to be added automatically.

-We use the categories  Team-based  and  Application-based .
-For example the activity  Nominate a security champion  is often team based.
-While the activity  Branch protection is enabled  is application-based.
+We use the categories Team-based and Application-based.
+For example the activity _Nominate a security champion_ is often team-based.
+While the activity _Branch protection is enabled_ is application-based.

 The YAMLs describe the requirements.
 The maturity model state based on the status of each activity is analyzed by the application.